How to Set Up Contact Form 7 and WP E-Signature

 Before you can start collecting legally binding signatures with WP E-Signature + Contact Form 7, you'll need to make sure you have the following plugins installed and activated:

-- WP E-Signature + WP E-Signature Business add-ons plugin (both come with the Plus or Elite license)
+- WP E-Signature + WP E-Signature Business add-ons plugin (both come with the Elite or Lifetime license)

 - Contact Form 7